 Step 4: Schedule Installation or Self-Setup

-You can either have a professional install the satellite or get a plug-and-play box if you're using DIRECTV via Internet.
+You can either have a professional install the satellite or get a plug-and-play box if you're using DIRECTV via the Internet.
 Most setups are done in under an hour.

 How to Make the Transition Seamless